 The corded string trimmer is best for tackling a large garden or lawn if you don't mind putting up with the nuisance of the cord.
 They are lighter than gas models, less expensive, and start with the push of a button.
-Battery-powered models might be a good choice for lighter duty.
-They are the most convenient, but their battery life is often limited and can be drained quickly if caught up in tough stands of weeds and grass.
+Battery-powered models might be a good choice for lighter duty as they are the most convenient, but their battery life is often limited and can be drained quickly if caught up in tough stands of weeds and grass.

-What to Look for: Once again, these tools come in gas-powered, corded-electric, and battery styles.
-The task of the leaf blower uses quite a bit of energy, so a battery-operated blower's life between charges is quite limited.
-Therefore, these are best used if the task at hand is rather small.
+Leaf blowers also come in gas-powered, corded-electric, and battery styles.
+The task of the leaf blower uses quite a bit of energy, so a battery-operated blower's life between charges is quite limited and is best used if the task at hand is rather small.

 The electric, corded blower is a good choice for home use, as it is a compromise between power and weight.
 These blowers have no emissions at the point of usage, start reliably and easily, and have plenty of power to move most leaf piles.
 Again, the cord can be a pain, as you'll be limited to within 100 feet or so of a power source.

 Gas blowers are used by pros and can be the right choice for those who maintain a large estate.
-Gas leaf blowers come in hand-held and backpack models.
-Both are more powerful than their corded counterparts, with the backpack blower being the more powerful of the bunch.
+Gas leaf blowers come in handheld and backpack models, both of which are more powerful than their corded counterparts, with the backpack blower being the most powerful of the bunch.
 This power comes at the cost of a more difficult start, a need for tune-ups, and having to keep gas on hand.